Uglemat/Malang/README.md

 You can't have any characters before the first \` or after the last \`, and they must be on different lines.

+You can use the `ClearEnv` function the clear the REPL environment of identifier bindings.

 #Emacs mode

 There's an emacs mode for this language in the file `malang-mode.el`.
 It has syntax highlighting, and some commands: